ViraRa/Bioinformatics-Rosalind-problems/README.md

 # Bioinformatics Stronghold Problems [Rosalind problems]
 ### Note: All Projects are written in Python 3
 #### These problems may not be in order as they appear on Rosalind.
-##### The point of these Bioinformatic problems is to implement my own algorithm or implement an existing one <br /> For that reason, I am not using the Biopython package
+##### The point of these Bioinformatic problems is to implement my own algorithm or implement an existing one. <br /> For that reason, I am not using the Biopython package

 **1st Project** - Count nucleotides (A, C, G, T) in a given DNA sequence.
 Must provide a sample.txt to read the nucleotides.